danielforgacs/JefVem/README.md

 ### Brief:

-- Python 3Multiple item types available
+- Multiple item types available
 - Can accept different coins e.g. 50p and two 20p's for a value of 90p
 - The machine must be capable of handling change

+### Git branches:

+- **`master`: latest tested & approved code ready to be deployed**
+- `staging`: container branch to test multiple feature/ticket/etc... branches together before merging into master
+- `dev`: wip branch

 ### Usage